 Sometimes, your eardrum gets pushed inward toward your middle ear.
 This condition is known as a retracted eardrum.
 You might also see it referred to as tympanic membrane atelectasis.

-A retracted eardrum usually doesn’t cause any symptoms.
+A retracted eardrum doesn’t cause any symptoms.
 However, if it retracts enough to press on the bones or other structures within your ear, it can cause:

 - fluid draining from the ear